GerHobbelt/cef-wiki/GeneralUsage.md

 bool MyClient::DoClose(CefRefPtr<CefBrowser> browser) {
   // Must be executed on the UI thread.
   REQUIRE_UI_THREAD();
-  // Protect data members from access on multiple threads.
-  AutoLock lock_scope(this);

   // Closing the main window requires special handling.
 See the DoClose()
   // documentation in the CEF header for a detailed description of this
   // process.
   if (m_BrowserId == browser->GetIdentifier()) {
-    // Notify the browser that the parent window is about to close. browser->GetHost()->ParentWindowWillClose();

     // Set a flag to indicate that the window close should be allowed. m_bIsClosing = true;
   }